bingrao/CacheNetwork/README.md

 A Caching Network Simulator
 ===========================

-Simulator of experiments presented in "Adaptive Caching Networks with Optimality Guarantees", S. Ioannidis and E. Yeh, ACM Transactions of Networking, 2018.
+Simulator of experiments presented in ["Adaptive Caching Networks with Optimality Guarantees"](http://http://www.ece.neu.edu/fac-ece/pubs.html), S. Ioannidis and E. Yeh, IEEE/ACM Transactions of Networking, 2018.
 Please cite this paper if you intend to use this code for your research.

 Usage
 -----